tamb/domponent/README.md

 </div>
 ```
 The left side of the arrow `<-` is the name of the prop in the `DisplayAnything` component.
-The Right side of the arrow is `key` of the parent component, a colon `:` and the name of the piece of `state` to inherit.
+The Right side of the arrow is `$key` of the parent component, a colon `:` and the name of the piece of `state` to inherit.

 You can then use the lifecycle methods `propsWillUpdate` and `propsDidUpdate` to make changes within your child component.
 <hr/>